PennyLaneAI/pennylane/doc/introduction/unsupported.rst

 gradients can be implemented for most "simple" functions, this is not supported in Autograd but is done in the other three interfaces.

-Instead, in Autograd, real scalar-valued post-processing should be done to the output state to allow the auto-differentiation frameworks to backpropagate through them.
+Instead, in Autograd, real scalar-valued post-processing should be performed on the output state to allow the auto-differentiation frameworks to backpropagate through them.
 For example, the following code uses a scalar cost function dependent on the output state: